hashicorp/terraform-website/content/source/docs/extend/best-practices/depending-on-providers.html.md

 If you find yourself needing to do this, perhaps one of the methods below will work for you, and is explicitly supported and covered under versioning policies.
-If not, please reach out and [open an issue](https://github.com/hashicorp/terraform/issues/new) and we'll try to come to an appropriate solution.
+If not, please reach out and [open an issue](https://github.com/hashicorp/terraform/issues/new) outlining your use case, and we'll work with you to find an appropriate way to interface with Terraform to meet your use case.

 ### Exporting the Schema